PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding: Implementation Details

-\item \textbf{Rephrasing.} Utilizing the instruction prompt in Fig.~\ref{fig:prompt}(b), LLaMA~3.3 paraphrases the sentence to alter its syntax and vocabulary, ensuring that the semantic context and constraints associated with the target object remain intact.
+\item \textbf{Paraphrasing (Para.).} Utilizing the instruction prompt in \cref{fig:prompt}(b), LLaMA~3.3 paraphrases the sentence to alter its syntax and vocabulary, ensuring that the semantic context and constraints associated with the target object remain intact.

-\item \textbf{Affordance.} Guided by the prompt in Fig.~\ref{fig:prompt}(c), LLaMA~3.3 generates a first-person description emphasizing the intended interaction with the target object (i.e., affordance), while maintaining all original constraints.
+\item \textbf{Affordance (+Aff.).} Guided by the prompt in \cref{fig:prompt}(c), LLaMA~3.3 generates a first-person description emphasizing the intended interaction with the target object (i.e., affordance), while maintaining all original constraints.
+The generated query retains the target object's class name.

-\item \textbf{Affordance (no name).} Using the prompt in Fig.~\ref{fig:prompt}(d), the model follows a similar affordance-focused instruction but is explicitly restricted from naming the target object's class label or its near-synonyms.
+\item \textbf{Affordance without target noun (+Aff.$-$N).} Using the prompt in \cref{fig:prompt}(d), the model follows a similar affordance-focused instruction but is explicitly restricted from naming the target object's class label or its near-synonyms.
 Consequently, the query relies exclusively on functional descriptions and contextual cues. \end{itemize}